dennislee22/deepspeed-train-CML/README.md

 #### <a name="toc_5"></a>3.3 Create Tensorboard in CML Application

 - Tensorboard is deployed to monitor the training/validation loss.
-The training script will report to Tensorboard.
+The training logs are serialized and reported to Tensorboard.
 - Create Tensorboard in the CML application
 <img width="476" alt="image" src="https://github.com/dennislee22/deepspeed-train-CML/assets/35444414/f7a42bef-9c1e-4910-a68b-b9b9961ba831">